 Four millenia ago, the civilized world was dominated by the great bronze age empires.
-The Hittites ruled an empire stretching from the Bosporus to the fertile crescent; Egypt was a bronze age superpower; half way around the world, ancient China was unified under the Shang dynasty.
+The Hittites ruled an empire stretching from the fertile crescent to the Bosporus; Egypt was a bronze age superpower; half way around the world, ancient China was unified under the Shang dynasty.
 These empires had similar political organizations: a ruler that was more than an ordinary king - an emperor or great king or god king - ruling through a well established bureaucracy, supported through exhaustively recorded taxes, maintaining his rule through large, well organized armies centered on elite warriors on chariots, usually led in war by the great king himself.

 At the end of the bronze age, these empires collapsed, and were followed by a dark age that lasted four centuries.
 Throughout the following iron age, the world was dominated by relatively small kingdoms.
 Even when the Roman empire eventually rose, it never achieved the centralized control of the bronze age empires; rather, it maintained its trade empire largely by granting a high degree of independence to its territories.